CBerJun/Muffin/README.md

 Muffin is:

-* **Technical**: I really designed this programming language and implemented it myself.
+* **Technical**: I really designed this programming language and implemented it in JavaScript.
 The compiler works like most compilers in the world -- tokenizer (lexer), parser, and code generator.
 The frontend editor is powered by [CodeMirror 6](code-mirror).
 I added the autocompletion, parsing (syntax highlighting) and auto-indentation logic.
 The build script of the frontend is written in Python.
-* **Creative**: Write tasty programs that look like recipes!
+* **Creative**: Write tasty programs that look like cooking recipes!
-* **Educational**: If you haven't heard of esolangs before, Muffin will be the first one!
+* **Educational**: If you haven't heard of esolangs before, then you've just seen one!
-* **Presented well**: Muffin has a demo website and you can try it out yourself.
+* **Presented well**: Muffin has a [demo website][muffin-demo] and you can try it out yourself.
 And look at this descriptive README file!

 [code-mirror]: https://codemirror.net/

-## How do I build your demo website locally?
+## How do I build your demo website from source locally?

 Dependencies: